AhmedIbreljic/PersonalWebsite1/content/authors/admin/_index.md

 - Visitors
 ---

 I'm Axhmed Ibxreljic, a student turned engineer.
 Currently, I'm studying electrical engineering at the [University of Massachusetts Boston](https://www.umb.edu/) in Dorchester, Massachusetts.
-I study the effects of anesthesia on brain function using neuroimaging techniques, including functional Magnetic Imaging (fMRI) and in vivo 2‐photon calcium imaging.
-I am particularly interested in the neural activity patterns that arise across various depths of anesthesia, either spontaneously or in reaction to sensory stimulation.
-In parallel to my research, I support efforts for more open, collaborative, and reproducible science.
-In my free time I enjoy dancing to swing music and playing the saxophone.
+I study active low-pass and high-pass band pass filters testing them within LTSpice and MATLAB.
+I am particularly interested in defense systems as most of projects demonstrate.
+In parallel to my research, I support efforts for more AI within higher education.